ajpinedam/maui-wiki/Getting-Started.md

 $ dotnet new maui -n HelloMauiPreview
 ```

-2. Open the project in Visual Studio 16.11 Preview 2 (or newer), or Visual Studio Code on macOS.
+2. Open the project in Visual Studio on Windows, or Visual Studio Code on macOS.

 ```console
 $ code ./HelloMauiPreview
 ```

 3. Restore the NuGets.
-Visual Studio will does this for you by default.
+Visual Studio will do this for you by default.
 You can also restore via CLI with:

 ```console
 $ dotnet restore